android/betocq/README.md

 *   **Test host.**

-    The test host should be a Linux or Windows machine with the following libraries installed:
+    The test host should have the following libraries installed:
     - python3.11 or later
       - Check your Python 3 version number: